SeniorDesign2023/Slippi_Stats/docs/final.md

 ### A synopsis of your project goal(s) [15 pt]
+- Our goal was to create a utility for Super Smash Bros Melee to help people of any skill level become more skilled at the game.
 ### Link to all written status updates [5 pt]
 - [status 1](https://github.com/SeniorDesign2023/Slippi_Stats/blob/main/docs/status/status1.md)
 - [status 2](https://github.com/SeniorDesign2023/Slippi_Stats/blob/main/docs/status/status2.md)